 Incredible falls in the cost of renewables have continued this year, making a strong transition to clean energy a no-brainer.
 The cost of wind and solar energy has fallen so much they are now out-competing gas and coal, and experts are saying that will price gas out as a transition fuel.

 2017 promises to be huge year for the wind industry, with 14 wind farms, 1.6 gigawatts capacity and more than $3.6 billion of investment either under construction, or due to begin construction.
+Together these projects have created 1,605 jobs.

 Further projects are likely to be announced in the coming months.